-The PSE deadline and Supplementary Essays due date is February 1st, 2020.
+The PSE deadline and Supplementary Essays due date was February 1st, 2020.
 In past years, the deadline was mid-Feb.
-But for the 2019-2020 application, the deadline is February 1st, 2020.
+But for the 2019-2020 application, the deadline was February 1st, 2020.

-However, you can submit the application earlier than this.
+However, you could have submitted the application earlier than this.

 However, don’t rush the PSE simply to get it in earlier.
 That’s not a worthwhile tradeoff.